The Aeropex are an upgrade in every way compared to older bone conduction headphones with improved sound, battery, and

-The price of perfect situational awareness is the slightly worse audio quality, and for sports situations, that sacrifice is more than worth it.
+The price of perfect situational awareness is the slightly worse sound quality, and for sports situations, that sacrifice is more than worth it.

 Why Buy AfterShokz Aeropex?

-Because Aeropex are the best bone conduction headphones to date (August 2019), which are a fantastic choice for many sports situations where awareness is needed.
+Because they are the best bone conduction headphones to date (August 2019).
+They’re are a fantastic choice for many sports situations where you need awareness.

 With the price tag of around $160, they aren’t cheap but priced similarly to other high-end workout headphones.

 These are perfect for serious athletes who need a quality pair of headphones that fit, are fully waterproof, work when needed without problems, and offer awareness.
 And, are enjoyable for listening to music of course.